You know Airbnb. Maybe you've even booked a stay in one during your recent travels or vacation rentals.

 Yeah, a farm stay looks like the ideal way to experience Iceland.
-Also popular in the U.K., Scotland, India and Nepal, farm stays are a great way to meet locals and have a place to stay for cheap.
+Also popular in the U.K., Scotland, India, and Nepal, farm stays are a great way to meet locals and have a place to stay for cheap.

 Ever dreamt of waking up on your own private island?
 It's not necessarily cheap, but it's possible with Airbnb.
-Some of the private room options are under $100, but for $350, this island is all yours.
+Some of the private room options are under $100, but for $365, this island is all yours.

 Want to make your beachside stay even more memorable?
 Book a lighthouse.
-This one below in Wellington, New Zealand, has crazy gorgeous views.
+This one below in Wellington, New Zealand has crazy gorgeous views.

 I'm not entirely sure what classifies an Airbnb as a “nature lodge”, but I'm not asking questions.
 There are funky eco treehouses in Sri Lanka, full-blown resorts, and secluded lodges.
 However, one of my favorites on the first page of Nature Lodge options is this one: a Jungle House in Nicaragua with a volcano view.
-At a whopping $60 per night, this nature lodge sleeps 4.
+At a whopping $91 per night, this nature lodge sleeps 4.

 This one's for the avgeeks out there.

 How cool would it be to stay in a plane on your next weekend getaway?
-This kind of Airbnb may not be everyone's cup of tea, but I bet plenty of kids would freak out if they found out they were staying here on vacation rather than a hotel.
+This kind of unique Airbnb may not be everyone's cup of tea, but I bet plenty of kids would freak out if they found out they were staying here on vacation rather than a hotel.
 Oh, and there's a UFO listed on Airbnb, too…

-Many of the Airbnb Plus tiny houses are in our favorite U.S. getaway destinations: Charleston, Phoenix, Denver, Nashville, and Sedona.
-This gorgeous Tiny House in Charleston sleeps four and comes with two cruiser bikes, beach chairs, an outdoor patio with a hammock, books, and games.
+Many of the top-rated Airbnb Plus tiny houses are in our favorite U.S. getaway destinations: Charleston, Phoenix, Denver, Nashville, and Sedona.
+This gorgeous tiny house in Charleston sleeps four and comes with two cruiser bikes, beach chairs, an outdoor patio with a hammock, books, and games.

 Looking for seclusion and bliss?
 Check out the amazing tipis on Airbnb.
 Several of the most gorgeous tipis are on Madeira, a tiny island off the coast of Portugal that is part of the Azores.
-These aren't bare-bones accommodations, either: These tipis have indoor fireplaces, a communal kitchen and pool, hammocks, and yes – even WiFi.
+These aren't bare-bones accommodations, either: These tipis have indoor fireplaces, a communal kitchen and pool, hammocks, and yes, even Wi-Fi.

 Some of these Airbnbs might seem quirky or unusual, but that's part of the joy of travel.
 While hotels can often provide amenities and easy accommodations when traveling, there are so many other unique and memorable options out there on Airbnb.